Boyne Valley Greyhound Stadium: History

 In 1960 the track first ran the Cesarewitch which gained classic status.
 Winners of the competition included Yanka Boy and Postal Vote before Ritas Choice broke the track record in the final in 1973.
 The event continued to produce significant winners including Itsachampion, Ballybeg Prim and Rahan Ship.

-In 1962 a totalisator was installed and five years later a new viewing area and bar was constructed.
+In 1962, a totalisator was installed and five years later a new viewing area and bar was constructed.
+Founding Director Johnny Cantwell died in 1974 and following his death the company passed to his sons John and William.

-The track was suspended in 1983 by the Bord na gCon after a failure to pay all prize money owed, but despite this setback the track soon returned to action and the Cesarewitch remained one of Ireland’s major events.
+The track was suspended in 1983 by the Bord na gCon after a failure to pay all prize money owed, but despite this setback the track soon returned to action and the Cesarewitch remained one of Ireland's major events.
 Roan Hurricane achieved a double in 1995 and then Bonus Prince completed a treble in 1998.

 Paddy Barry was the Manager of the Navan Track from 1984-1996.

 Closure

 Developers bought the track in 1998 for the relatively small figure of £1 million and although the track closed in 1999 it took until 2009 for the site to be developed into a new Lidl supermarket.